 Visit your doctor if you’re concerned about scoliosis.
 He or she will ask about your symptoms and will perform an examination.
 Your doctor will ask you to bend forward from the waist, with the palms of your hands together.
 Your ribs will stick up more on one side and cause a bulge in your back if you have scoliosis.

 Your doctor may ask you about your medical history and also ask you about other family members.
 If your doctor thinks you have scoliosis, then he or she will usually refer you to a specialist.
-This is often an orthopaedic surgeon with a specialist interest in spinal deformity.

 Your doctor may refer you to have X-rays of your back to show the position and size of the curvature.
 The curve is given a measurement in degrees, called the Cobb angle.
 The radiologist or surgeon can compare early X-rays with later ones to tell whether the curvature is stable or getting more pronounced.